 The NIOSH Science Blog: N95 Respirators and Surgical Masks, posted 10/15/2009, provides an explanation of the science behind and the similarities/differences between NIOSH-approved particulate respirators and surgical masks."

-A detailed breakdown video of all types of masks and personal respirators can be seen in this US Department of Label video.
+A detailed breakdown video of all types of masks and personal respirators can be seen in this US Department of Labour video.

 More information on the differences between these masks is available on the Department of Labor website.